-If a student receives a "Not on Track" recommendation then the student will provide, within three business days, to the Assistant Dean Experiential Education and Community Engagement or the Assistant Director of Experiential Education, a written plan, approved by the preceptor, regarding an approach that will position the student for successful completion of the rotation.
+If a student receives a "Not on Track" recommendation, the student will provide, within three business days, a written plan, approved by the preceptor, regarding an approach that will position the student for successful completion of the rotation.

-At the completion of each rotation
+At the completion of each rotation:

-- The preceptor will recommend a grade of "Pass" or "No Pass". - Students must complete all rotation requirements and receive a grade from the preceptor prior to a formal grade being assigned by the Office of Experiential Education. - Students who receive a No Pass grade recommendation from a preceptor must repeat the rotation at a time and site determined by the Assistant Dean of Experiential Education and Community Engagement. - The repeated rotation must be of the same type as the failed rotation and must be repeated as soon as feasible, considering site, preceptor, and student schedule. - o The plan for the repeated rotation will be submitted by the Assistant Dean of Experiential Education and Community Engagement to the Assistant Dean of Academic Affairs within five business days of the conclusion of the failed rotation.
-This plan may include additional work designed to remediate areas of concern. - The repeated rotation plan may result in an alternate APPE schedule for the student. - The student has the right to appeal a No Pass recommendation per the appeal policy.

-- o If a student receives a Not on Track recommendation during any midpoint evaluation following a failed rotation, the student will meet with the Assistant Dean of Experiential Education and Community Engagement and the Assistant Dean of Academic Affairs to discuss the rotation.
-The result of this discussion may involve creating a new remediation plan and/or withdrawal from the current APPE site. - A student who fails two APPE rotations will be dismissed from the program.
+- The preceptor will recommend a grade of "Pass" or "No Pass". - Students must complete all rotation requirements and receive a grade from the preceptor prior to a formal grade being assigned by the Office of Experiential Education. - Students who receive a No Pass grade recommendation from a preceptor must repeat the rotation at a time and site determined by the Office of Experiential Education. - The repeated rotation must be of the same type as the failed rotation and must be repeated as soon as feasible, considering site, preceptor, and student schedule. - The plan for the repeated rotation will be submitted by the Office of Experiential Education to the Office of Academic Affairs and Assessment within five business days of the conclusion of the failed rotation.
+This plan may include additional work designed to remediate areas of concern. - The repeated rotation plan may result in an alternate APPE schedule for the student. - The student has the right to appeal a No Pass recommendation per the appeal policy in the student handbook. - If a student receives a Not on Track 0 recommendation during any midpoint evaluation following a failed rotation, the student will meet with a faculty member of the Office of Experiential Education and a faculty member of the Office of Academic Affairs and Assessment to discuss the rotation.
+The outcome of this discussion may involve creating a new remediation plan and/or withdrawal from the current APPE site. - A student who fails two APPE rotations will be dismissed from the program.

-Continuous Competency Assessment
+Continuous Assessment Policy